Michael K. Williams: 2002-2008: Breakthrough with The Wire

-Other work

 Williams had a recurring role on J. J. Abrams' Alias.
 He also had a recurring role on the Abrams-produced Six Degrees.
 He made brief appearances on CSI: Crime Scene Investigation (playing two different characters on two different seasons), Boston Legal, The Sopranos, Law & Order (playing three different characters on three different seasons), Law & Order: Special Victims Unit (also playing two different characters on two different seasons), Human Giant, and Third Watch.
 Williams appeared in The Kill Point as recurring guest star Q, a police sniper, alongside The Wire co-stars J. D. Williams, Michael Hyatt and Leo Fitzpatrick.
 He auditioned for the starring role of Mr. Cat but was forced to take a smaller role due to scheduling conflicts; the part of Mr. Cat went to J. D. Williams instead.
 Williams played a Boston area detective named Devin Amronklin in the 2007 film Gone, Baby, Gone.
 The film is based on a novel by Dennis Lehane, who has written for The Wire, and was adapted and directed by Ben Affleck.
 Amronklin is a recurring character in Lehane's Kenzie-Genarro series of books.
 Williams said that he enjoyed working with Affleck and characterized him as a passionate and hands-on director.
 Williams played Teddy, the former boyfriend of Nikki Tru (Kerry Washington) in the Chris Rock film I Think I Love My Wife.
 He played James, a policeman, in singer R. Kelly's video for "Trapped in the Closet".
 He also appeared in The Game's "Dreams" and "How We Do" music videos, Tony Yayo's "It's a Stick Up" music video and Cam'ron's film Killa Season, as well as Trick Daddy's video "Tuck Your Ice In", Freeway's "How We Do", Sheek Louch's "Good Love", and Young Jeezy's "Bury me a G" alongside his The Wire co-star Hassan Johnson.
 Williams played the role of The Thief in the 2009 film The Road, an adaptation of the Cormac McCarthy novel of the same name.

+2009-2020: Established work and final roles

 In 2010, Williams appeared in the film Life During Wartime.
 The character he played, Allen, was portrayed by Philip Seymour Hoffman in the film's predecessor, Happiness.

-Williams also starred in the film A Day in the Life, which was directed by, produced by, and starred rapper Sticky Fingaz.
+Williams starred in the film A Day in the Life, which was directed by, produced by, and starred rapper Sticky Fingaz.
 The entire film is a musical with every line being delivered in rap verse.
 Williams starred in HBO's Boardwalk Empire for its five seasons (2010–2014), appearing as Albert "Chalky" White, the leader of 1920s' Atlantic City's black community.